3DCP-TUe/3DCP.data/README.md

-# DFC.data
+# 3DCP.data

 ## Introduction

-This repository contains the templates, libraries, and structure information for _DFC.data - A database framework for Digital Fabrication with Concrete_.
-The aim of this project is to collect experimental data about Digital Fabrication with Concrete processes in a structured way and distribute this data to the community.
+This repository contains the templates, libraries, and structure information for _3DCP.data - A database framework for 3D concrete printing_.
+The aim of this project is to collect experimental data 3D concrete printing processes in a structured way and distribute this data to the community.
 This repository includes the component libraries of the equipment and materials at TU/e and the templates for data records and software packages.

 An overview of all available data records that follow this framework can be found [here](docs/available_data_records.md).